dafny-lang/dafny/docs/DafnyRef/Topics.md

 the type is an auto-init type.

 In some programs (for example, in some test programs), it is desirable to avoid nondeterminism.
-For that purpose, Dafny provides a `--enforce-determinism` option.
+For that purpose, Dafny provides an `--enforce-determinism` option.
 It forbids use of any program statement that may have nondeterministic behavior and it disables auto-initialization.
 Since this mode enforces definite assignments everywhere, it forbids the use of `iterator` declarations and `constructor`-less `class` declarations.
 It is up to a user's build process to ensure that